-Circle the letter next to each correct answer.
-Let's write If you are not sure of the answers, go back and read the story about Michael and the guinea pig again.
+Circle the letter next to each correct answer. et's write If you are not sure of the answers, go back and read the story about Michael and the guinea pig again

 Why did Michael inspect the guinea pig again and again?

-A He did not want to touch the tail.
+Α He did not want to touch the tail.

-B He wanted to see if the eyes were fixed.
+В He wanted to see if the eyes were fixed.

-С C He was looking for the tail.
+С He was looking for the tail.

-D D He wanted to be careful with it.
+D He wanted to be careful with it.

-Why was Michael so careful while handling the
+Why was Michael so careful while handling the guinea pig?

-guinea pig?

-A In case he touched its tail